fatimaNisar/html/README.md

-Step 1: Set up the Asana connector in Airbyte
+How Set up the Asana connector in Airbyte

 For Airbyte Cloud: